top of page

 Throughout the camps, we will focus on safety, working in teams, fostering positive and encouraging communication between the kiddos, and having a great time!

 Details: These 1-day camps are intended for children ages 6-9 years old.
 The camps will run from 8:30 am to 2:30 pm with a mid-morning snack break, time for lunch, and an afternoon snack.
 Parents are encouraged to drop their kids off for the morning with pickup starting at 2:30 pm.
-The registration will be limited to 10 kiddos.

 Attire and Food: Please dress kids in layers as we can always count on Oregon weather to change a bit throughout the course of one day.
 Layers, closed-toed shoes, as well as rubber boots, are encouraged.
 Please bring a mid-morning snack, lunch, and afternoon snack for your child. *Extra snacks will be available just in case there are some extra hungry kiddos!
 Most importantly, arrive with the expectation of having a fun, engaging, and memorable day! :)